China accuses US of devising tactics to suppress China despite improvement in relations

 “Our bottom line is also very clear,” Wang said.
 “That is Taiwan will never be allowed to split from the motherland.”

-Wang praised China's growing ties with Russia, noting that trade between the two reached $240 billion last year, beating a target to hit $200 million in trade by the end of 2024.
+Wang praised China's growing ties with Russia, noting that trade between the two reached $240 billion last year, beating a target to hit $200 billion by the end of 2024.

 The U.S. and EU say that China is giving Russia an economic lifeline at a time when they are trying to pressure its government with sanctions over its 2022 invasion of Ukraine, which sparked a devastating war that has continued for more than two years.